yauhenikh/yauhenikh.github.io/index.md

 Link to my Codewars profile: [https://www.codewars.com/users/YauheniKh/](https://www.codewars.com/users/YauheniKh/)

 Some Codewars tasks haven't C# in proposed languages.
-Here are the links to the solutions (can be viewed only by the contributors):
+Here are the links to the solutions (can be viewed only by the collaborators):
 - [Convert A Hex String To RGB](https://github.com/yauhenikh/ConvertHexStringToRGB)
 - [Manipulate URL Parameters](https://github.com/yauhenikh/ManipulateURLParams)

 ### padawans.net

-Solutions for the tasks from padawans.net can be viewed only by the contributors.
+Solutions for the tasks from padawans.net can be viewed only by the collaborators.

 - [PadawansTask1](https://github.com/yauhenikh/PadawansTask1) (town population)
 - [PadawansTask2](https://github.com/yauhenikh/PadawansTask2) (sum of the first n elements of a sequence)